Living Far, Loving Deeply

 You cram a year’s worth of hugs into a week.

-You try to remember the smell of your mother’s kitchen.
+You try to memorise the smell of your mother’s kitchen.

-You stare too long at your father, memorising the lines of his face.
+You look too long at your father, counting the lines in his face.

 And then, just like that, it’s time to go again.